nullivex/ah-wiki/Production-Notes.md

 - `ACTIONHERO_CONFIG`: This can be user to set the absolute path to the actionHero config file you wish to use.
 This is useful when you might have a `staging.config.json` and a `production.config.json`

-## Forever
+## Dameon
-When deploying your app, it is a good idea to demonize your application with a tool like [forever](https://github.com/nodejitsu/forever).
-Forever is a process manager which will:

-- demonize (background) your app
-- collect the output to a file
-- manage log files
-- and more

-While you can daemonize both the actionHero server and clusterManager, they will not restart automatically if something goes terribly wrong.
-Here is a quick guide to handling production deployments:

-1. install forever globally `npm install forever -g`
-2. instruct forever to manage an actionHero cluster `forever start ./node_modules/actionHero/bin/actionHero start [args]`
-3. when you deploy, you can instruct the actionHero cluster process to gracefully restart (rather than using `forever restart` which will actually stop and start your server) `kill -s USR2 [pid]` (both `actionHero start` and `actionHero startCluster`) respond to the SIGUSR2 signal as a restart.
+When deploying actionHero, you will probably have more than 1 process.
+You can user the cluster manager to keep an eye on the workers and manage them

+- Start the cluster with 2 workers: `./node_modules/.bin/actionHero startCluster --workers=2`

+When you deploy new code, you can gracefully restart your workers by sending the `USR2` signal to the cluster -manager to signal a reload to all workers.
+You don't need to start and stop the cluster-master.
+This allows for 0-downtime deployments.

+You may want to set some of the ENV variables above to help with your deployment.

 ## Number of workers

-When choosing the number of workers for your actionHero cluster, choose at least 1 less than the number of CPUs available.
+When choosing the number of workers (`--workers=n`) for your actionHero cluster, choose at least 1 less than the number of CPUs available.
 If you have a "burstable" architecture (like a Joyent smart machine), opt for the highest number of 'consistent' CPUs you can have, meaning a number of CPUs that you will always have available to you.

 You never want more workers than you can run at a time, or else you will actually be slowing dow the execution of all processes